Origins Dr. Andrew Weil for Origins Mega-Mushroom Relief & Resilience Soothing Gel Cream for Eyes Review

 Review

-Results you may expect from using Origins Dr. Andrew Weil for Origins Mega-Mushroom Relief & Resilience Soothing Gel Cream for Eyes:
+Does Origins Dr. Andrew Weil for Origins Mega-Mushroom Relief & Resilience Soothing Gel Cream for Eyes Work?

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a low occlusivity of 2.5 out of 10 and a maximum humectancy of 10 out of 10, primarily due to the high content of Glycerin (est. ≈7.5%), Butylene Glycol (est. ≈5.0%) and Niacinamide (est. ≈2.5%).